-- · The status of the economy; - · The status of capital markets, including prevailing interest rates; - · Compliance with and changes to regulations and payment policies within the health care industry; - · Changes in financing terms;

-- · Competition within the health care and senior housing industries; and - · Changes in federal, state and local legislation.
+- · The status of the economy; - · The status of capital markets, including prevailing interest rates and availability of capital; - · Compliance with and changes to regulations and payment policies within the health care industry; - Changes in financing terms; - · Competition within the health care and senior housing industries; and - · Changes in federal, state and local legislation.

 Management regularly monitors the economic and other factors listed above.
 We develop strategic and tactical plans designed to improve performance and maximize our competitive position.
 Our ability to achieve our financial objectives is dependent upon our ability to effectively execute these plans and to appropriately respond to emerging economic and company-specific trends.
 The timing, source and amount of cash flows provided by financing activities and used in investing activities are sensitive to the capital markets environment, especially to changes in interest rates.
 Changes in capital markets environment may impact the availability of cost-effective capital.
+See Business above for further discussion.